772 “me gusta”

 At present there is a router with a SIM card which helpers can top up if they use the 20 gigabytes which we install every month for new volunteers (its quite cheap if one isn't streaming videos etc).
 We have mobile Wifi always in our house but we have to be bit restrictive about helpers using it as it is extra admin for us and it uses up our monthly bandwidth, but it is always there if someone needs to check something quickly or make travel and work arrangements.

 We eat lunch together and we will provide the food for breakfast and evening meal that helpers cook themselves.
+In winter time, routines might be a little different, do ask.
 We appreciate help with preparing lunch, washing up and with the cleaning of the cabins.

 Hållnäs is a beautiful part of Uppland, with a wild rocky coast line, many birds and wild animals, old fishing villages and iron mills dating from 18th Century - some turned into culture centers, like Lövsta which is not far from us and worth a visit.
 There is plenty to see and do if you are interested in nature walks and history, but no pubs or shops nearby.
 The closest town, Tierp, has cinema, banks, shops and train station and is about 30 mins drive from us.